ifm/developerportal/v1.1.30/_sources/SoftwareInterfaces/Docker/autostart.md.txt

 See [Start the container](#autostart-a-container-on-the-vpu) on how to start the container with a `docker-compose.yml file`

-## Save data on consistently on the VPU with a container
+## Consistently save data on the VPU within a container

-Data created and saved within a container is only available for the running instance of the container itself.
-Restarting the container leads to a loss of the previously saved data.
-Use `volumes` to avoid this scenario.
+Data that is created and stored within a container is exclusive to the current running instance of that container.
+If the container is restarted, any data previously saved will be lost.
+To prevent this, consider using Docker `volumes`.